prakriti0502/Gmail-clone/README.md

 * Spam: Manage and review emails identified as spam.
 * Drafts: Create, edit, and save email drafts for future use.
 * Open and Read: View the content of emails in a user-friendly format.
+* Search: Search the email by entering keywords from subject or content.

 ## Installation